Which Of The Following Is Not Component Of Attitudes

 The behavioral component reflects our predispositions to act in a certain way toward the attitude object.
 This doesn't necessarily mean that we always act in accordance with our attitudes, but it represents our intentions and past behaviors.
 This can include:

 • Intentions: Plans to engage in a particular behavior.
-For example, "I intend to vote in the next election."
+As an example, "I intend to vote in the next election."

 • Overt Behaviors: Observable actions.
-For example, "I donate money to environmental organizations."
+Here's one way to look at it: "I donate money to environmental organizations."

 • Covert Behaviors: Non-observable actions, such as thinking or fantasizing.